muratk5n/thirdwave/en/index.md

 ---

 Uh-oh..
-George Clooney videos are back in circulation, when he was trying to "raise awareness on Darfur".
+George Clooney news segments are back in circulation, when he was trying to "raise awareness on Darfur".
 Psyop in the works laying the groundwork for a Sudan intervention?

 ---